-The college maintains memberships in the following organizations: Association of American Colleges and Universities (AAC&U), The Association of Private Colleges and Universities of Georgia (APCUG); The National Association of Developmental Education (NADE); The Association of Military Colleges and Schools of the United States (AMCSU); The Southern Association of Community, Junior and Technical Colleges (SACJTC); The National Junior College Athletic Association (NJCAA); the Georgia Foundation for Independent Schools (GFIS), the Georgia Association of Two-Year Colleges and the Georgia Independent College Association (GICA)
+The college maintains memberships in the following organizations: Association of American Colleges and Universities (AAC&U), The Association of Military Colleges and Schools of the United States (AMCSU); The National Junior College Athletic Association (NJCAA); The Georgia Collegiate Athletic Association (GCAA), and The Georgia Independent College Association (GICA)

 The College is also a Charter Member of the Servicemembers Opportunity Colleges Army Degree Program and Servicemembers Opportunity College Navy Degree (SOCAD and SOCNAV).
-GMC is approved for certifying veterans' benefits; approved by the U.S. Department of Justice, Immigration, and Naturalization Service; and is listed by the U.S. Office of Education in the Higher Education Directory.
+GMC is approved for certifying veterans' benefits and is listed by the U.S. Office of Education in the Higher Education Directory.